DIG to Heal: Scaling General-purpose Agent Collaboration via Explainable Dynamic Decision Paths: Related Work

 \section{Related Work}

-\textbf{LLM-powered Multi-agent Systems.} Recent frameworks such as LangGraph~\cite{langgraph2024}, AutoGen~\cite{wu2023autogen}, and AgentVerse~\cite{chen2023agentverse} enable multi-agent collaboration through structured workflows and orchestration policies, and have been applied to tasks including research assistants, software engineering, robotics, and simulation \cite{chen2025five}.
-While effective in domain-specific settings, these systems rely on predefined roles, control flow, and communication structures, and thus provide limited insight into emergent cooperation in unconstrained, general-agent systems.
+\textbf{LLM-powered Multi-agent Systems.} Recent frameworks such as LangGraph~\citep{langgraph2024}, AutoGen~\citep{wu2023autogen}, and AgentVerse~\citep{chen2023agentverse} enable multi-agent collaboration through structured workflows and orchestration policies, with applications including research assistants, software engineering, robotics, and simulation \citep{chen2025five}.
+While effective for specific domains, these systems rely on predefined roles, control flow, and communication structures~\citep{yan2025beyond}, providing limited insight into emergent cooperation in unconstrained, general-agent systems.

-\textbf{Agent Interaction Modeling.} Our interaction model is related to classical abstractions such as stochastic computation graphs (SCGs) \cite{schulman2016gradientestimationusingstochastic}, Petri nets \cite{peterson1977petri}, and the Actor model \cite{agha1986actors}, which represent computation and concurrency through graph structures.
-However, unlike these formalisms, LLM-based multi-agent systems are message-driven, asynchronous, and rely on open-ended, stochastic communication in natural language without fixed protocols.
-Our work extends these abstractions by providing a lightweight interaction model tailored to emergent collaboration in multi-LLM systems.
+\textbf{Agent Interaction Modeling.} Our interaction model is related to classical abstractions such as stochastic computation graphs (SCGs) \citep{schulman2016gradientestimationusingstochastic}, Petri nets \citep{peterson1977petri}, the Actor model \citep{agha1986actors}, description logics \citep{baader2008description,antoniou2009web}, and process algebras \citep{fokkink2013introduction,de2014gentle}.
+These formalisms model computation, concurrency, or system properties, but are not designed to preserve the asynchronous, non-deterministic, natural-language interaction paths generated by LLM agents without fixed protocols in real time, so as to enable failure interventions.
+In contrast, DIG provides lightweight interaction model tailored to emergent cooperation in multi-LLM systems.
+Please see Appendix~\ref{app:formalism_comparison} for further comparisons.